-  This journal appeared under the title Sociologisch Tijdschrift from volume 9 on.
+This journal appeared under the title Sociologisch Tijdschrift from volume 9 up to 14.
 In January 2005, the Amsterdams Sociologisch Tijdschrift and the Sociologische Gids merged and continued as Sociologie.

 Digital archive 1973-2003 (volumes 1-30)

 Beleid en Maatschappij (B&M, BenM) is aimed at administrators and policymakers in the public as well as the private sector.
-An independent forum, it offers a platform for both documented analysis and academically founded policy criticism.
-This takes place from a multidisciplinary perspective: sociology, economics, law, history, political science, public administration, philosophy and political philosophy.
+It offers analyses and academically founded policy criticism.
+This takes place from a multidisciplinary perspective: i.e. sociology, economics, law, history, political science, public administration.

-Mensch en Maatschappij (People and Society) has existed since 1925, and under the title Mens en Maatschappij since 1947, which was later written as Mens & Maatschappij.
-Subtitles include: a journal for anthropology, psychology, genetics, eugenetics, prehistory, ethnology, sociography, sociology, criminal science, ethics and philosophy of law, also official publication of the Nederlandsch Nationaal Bureau voor Anthropologie (Netherlands National Anthropology Agency), and a journal for the social sciences.
+Mensch en Maatschappij has existed since 1925, and under the title Mens en Maatschappij since 1947, which was later written as Mens & Maatschappij.
+Subtitles include: a journal for anthropology, psychology, genetics, eugenetics, prehistory, ethnology, sociography, sociology, criminal science, ethics and philosophy of law, and a journal for the social sciences.

 Digital archive 1953-2002 (volumes 1-49)

-The Sociologische Gids (Sociological Guide) offers an academic outlook on developments in the field and in society as a whole.
-It aims to reflect the theoretical and methodological pluriformity that is characteristic of sociology.
-Related fields such as social psychology, communication science and anthropology are also represented in this journal.
+The Sociologische Gids offered an academic outlook on developments in the field of sociology and in society.
+Related fields such as social psychology, communication science and anthropology were also represented in this journal.
 In January 2005, the Amsterdams Sociologisch Tijdschrift and the Sociologische Gids merged and continued as Sociologie.

 Digital archive 1985-2004 (volumes 1-20)

-The Tijdschrift voor Arbeidsvraagstukken (TvA, Journal for Labour-Related Issues) covers issues regarding the labour market, labour organization, labour relations, labour conditions and social security from a social-science perspective.
-This journal contains academic articles characterized by a certain topical value or policy orientation: research articles and opinions, research notes, columns, literature reviews and book reviews.
+Tijdschrift voor Arbeidsvraagstukken covers issues regarding the labour market, labour organization, labour relations, labour conditions and social security from a social-science perspective.
+It contains research articles and opinions, research notes, columns, literature reviews and book reviews.